Posted on: November 2, 2022 Posted by: ashley.bryant@allentate.com Comments: 0

 Is now a good time to list my home for sale?

-Simple economics dictate whether or not it’s a sellers’ or buyers’ market, and in the Carolinas, we currently have less than 3 months of inventory, meaning the market is still favoring sellers.
-Anytime there is more than 5 months of inventory on the market, we enter into a market that starts to favor buyers.
+Simple economics dictate whether or not it’s a seller’s or buyer’s market, and in much of the Carolinas, inventory levels have hovered right above 3 months for the last quarter, meaning the market is still favoring sellers.
+Anytime there is more than 5 months of inventory on the market, we enter a market that starts to favor buyers.

 4 new ways sellers should approach the fall and winter market

-Even though it’s still a sellers’ market, things are shifting, and the highest highs we saw in 2020, 2021 and even the first part of 2022, are slowly dissipating, as the market corrects itself and returns to normal.
+Even though it’s still a seller’s market, things are shifting, and the highest highs we experienced during the pandemic housing market, are slowly dissipating as the market corrects itself and returns to normal.
 You can still earn top dollar for your home with these tips:

 Have realistic expectations about this changing market